 2017 Entry requirements

 For French degree programmes, applicants must possess an A-level or equivalent in French.
 Applicants whose first language is not English must obtain a grade B in GCSE English language or equivalent, or will be required to have IELTS 7 (with grade 7 in writing).

 Applications from native speakers of French are welcomed.

-Typical tariff or grades required: 320 UCAS tariff points from 3 A-levels with B in French.
+Typical grades required: ABB - BBB from three A-levels with including a minimum grade B in French.

 Excluded subjects: General Studies and Critical Thinking.

 Subjects and grades: 32 - 30 points overall including 6,5,5 - 5,5,5 from three Higher Level subjects, including a minimum of 5 in French at Higher Level.

 General Admissions Entry Requirements

 English Language Proficiency